OpenRefine/OpenRefine/docs/docs/manual/running.md

 OpenRefine does not require internet access to run its basic functions.
 Once you download and install it, it runs as a small web server on your own computer, and you access that local web server by using your browser.

 You will see a command line window open when you run OpenRefine.
-Leave that window alone while you work on datasets in your browser.
+Ignore that window while you work on datasets in your browser.

-No matter how you load OpenRefine, it will load in your computer’s default browser.
-If you would like to use another browser instead, start OpenRefine and then point your chosen browser at the home screen: http://127.0.0.1:3333/.
+No matter how you start OpenRefine, it will load its interface in your computer’s default browser.
+If you would like to use another browser instead, start OpenRefine and then point your chosen browser at the home screen: [http://127.0.0.1:3333/](http://127.0.0.1:3333/).

 OpenRefine works best on browsers based on Webkit, such as:
 *   Google Chrome